Localisation matters for corporate buyers

 The survey found that while many business people claim competency in English, most prefer to do business in their own language.
-The survey further discovered that buyers tend to buy localized products for their organizations.
-However, there still seems to be markets lacking localized alternatives, which leaves buyers with no choice but to purchase English-language products.
-This is not ideal if you are not localizing your offerings when your competitors are.
+The survey further discovered that buyers tend to buy localised products for their organisations.
+However, there still seems to be markets lacking localised alternatives, which leaves buyers with no choice but to purchase English-language products.
+This is not ideal if you are not localising your offerings when your competitors are.

 The CSA’s survey showed that many corporate purchasers tend to make their purchases in English for the sake of quality, cost, and selection.
-The survey further uncovered that most buyers prefer to buy localized products.
-The contradiction between buyer behavior and actual preferences tends to occur in every country.
+The survey further uncovered that most buyers prefer to buy localised products.
+The contradiction between buyer behaviour and actual preferences tends to occur in every country.

 What do the results mean for global businesses?

-While many corporate buyers seem to buy English-language products, from sites presented in English, the fundamental question for those businesses that are not localizing their website or products is this: how long will corporate buyers continue to buy from you if you do not localize?
+While many corporate buyers seem to buy English-language products, from sites presented in English, the fundamental question for those businesses that are not localising their website or products is this: how long will corporate buyers continue to buy from you if you do not localise?